Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/citizens2.md

 ### Creating an NPC

 :::note
-These examples are assuming you have installed Citizens as well as Denzien, Sentinel, and dtlTraders plugins.
+These examples are assuming you have installed Citizens as well as Denizen, Sentinel, and dtlTraders plugins.
 :::

 #### Basic Human NPC